Curtis Conway

-High school years
+Early life

 Conway attended Hawthorne High School in Hawthorne, California and was a football and a track star.
 He won All-America honors as a senior quarterback.
 His high school quarterback coach was Dave Keller.
 His high school track coach was legendary coach Kye Courtney.
 Even though he was an All-American quarterback, he was more known for his exploits on the track.
 During that era, Hawthorne was a regular contender at the CIF California State Meet.
 In 1987 as a sophomore he was the anchor of the California State Record 4X100m relay team (40.24) set in the preliminaries, Hawthorne High School was DQ'd at the finals after initially finishing second.
 In 1988 as a junior he placed second in the 100m (10.85) and placed third 3rd in the 200m (21.30).
 In 1989 as a senior he won the 100m state title with the time of 10.23 and placed 2nd in the 200m (20.89).

 College career

 Prior to USC, Conway attended El Camino Junior College in Torrance, California, but did not play.
-He went to USC as a QB but converted to WR in 1991.
+He went to USC as a quarterback but converted to wide receiver in 1991.

-1990: 26 kick returns for 555 yards.
-12 punt returns for 161 yards and one touchdown.
+During his 1990 USC season, Conway made 26 kick returns for 555 yards, 12 punt returns for 161 yards and one touchdown.
+The next year during the 1991 season, Conway made 21 catches for 240 yards and one touchdown, 18 carries for 29 yards and one touchdown, 20 kick returns for 493 yards and 24 punt returns for 172 yards.

-1991: 21 catches for 240 yards and one touchdown.
-18 carries for 29 yards and one touchdown.
-20 kick returns for 493 yards.
-24 punt returns for 172 yards.
+In 1992, Conway's season included making 49 catches for 764 yards and 5 touchdowns, 6 carries for 37 yards and one touchdown, 27 kick returns for 675 yards and one touchdown, 31 punt returns for 346 yards and one touchdown.

-1992: 49 catches for 764 yards and 5 TD.
-6 carries for 37 yards and one touchdown.
-27 kick returns for 675 yards and one touchdown.
-31 punt returns for 346 yards and one touchdown.
+Conway was also an All-American sprinter for the USC Trojans track and field team, finishing runner-up on their 4 × 400 meters relay at the 1992 NCAA Division I Outdoor Track and Field Championships alongside Travis Hannah, Martin Cannady, and Quincy Watts.